 USC was hit with some pretty massive and severe penalties in addition to vacated wins and losing a BCS national championship.
 The NCAA imposed a three-year scholarship reduction as well as a two-year ban on postseason play.

 Really shameful how right before the scandal broke, Pete Carroll got out of USC and headed to the NFL.
-Of course, as always, coaches are seldom penalized for their actions, and Carroll got away here also.
+Of course, coaches are always penalized for their actions, and Carroll also got away here.

 The Mustangs are the team everybody thinks about when they think of a team cheating.
-The truth of the matter is there are teams that did worse things, and if SMU did now what they did, then they would probably just get a slap on the wrist.
+The truth is some teams did worse things, and if SMU did now what they did, they would probably get a slap on the wrist.
 The most serious violation was the maintenance of a slush fund used for “under the table” payments to players and their families to entice them to come to SMU to play.
-As an indirect result of SMU’s repeated violations, the NCAA instituted a rule change to stiffen penalties for multiple rule violations over a certain period that was referred to as the “death penalty”.
+As an indirect result of SMU’s repeated violations, the NCAA instituted a rule change to stiffen penalties for multiple rule violations over a certain period that was referred to as the “death penalty.”

 Basically, SMU, to compete with the bigger schools in the SWC, started paying recruits to come to SMU.
 This is how Coach Ron Meyer quickly turned the program around.
-The reason it led to the Death Penalty was the NCAA kept catching them and even though the Mustangs were warned, they continued to do it.
+It led to the Death Penalty because the NCAA kept catching them, and even though the Mustangs were warned, they continued to do it.
 The only team to ever get the death penalty.

-Let me start off by saying this is the most heinous scandal on this list.
-I rank it at number one because even though it had nothing to do with the players or what happened on the field, it is one of the most heinous crimes anybody could ever commit.
+Let me start by saying this is the most heinous scandal on this list.
+I rank it at number one because it had nothing to do with the players or what happened on the field; it is one of the most heinous crimes anybody could ever commit.

 I’m sure everybody knows the story of Jerry Sandusky, but I will quickly recap.
-Penn State assistant coach Jerry Sandusky was accused of some pretty heinous acts with children, some of which apparently occurred at Penn State football facilities.
-Sandusky was arrested, tried and convicted for his actions, and will unquestionably spend the rest of his life behind bars.
+Penn State assistant coach Jerry Sandusky was accused of some pretty heinous acts with children, which apparently occurred at Penn State football facilities.
+Sandusky was arrested, tried, and convicted for his actions and will unquestionably spend the rest of his life behind bars.